extism/docs/docs/install.md

 There are also releases available on Github: https://github.com/extism/cli/releases

-> **Note**: If you have installed the old cli via python, you may need to remove it:
+> **Warning**: If you have installed the old cli via python, you may need to remove it:
 >   ```sh
 >   pip3 uninstall extism_cli --break-system-packages
 >   which extism # shouldn't print anything, if it does, delete it